rcureta/Bike-rack-client/README.md

 A visualization of geographic points mapped onto the google maps API to help bikers keep a record of bike racks in their local area.

+With this app, users will be able to, from the comfort of home or out on the roads, co-ordinate their biking trips better.
+Without knowledge of where to legally park your bike, a biker can suffer heavy delays from having to scour city blocks for a bike rack.
+Likewise, planning a long-distance biking trip is difficult without the knowledge of where you can park.
+This was the primary inspiration for the application, as most of it's kind are restricted to mobile-only apps.

 deployed link:
 =======